Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

 The minimax approach posits that the changepoint is an unknown not necessarily random number.
 Even if it is random its distribution is unknown.

-\cite{lorden-ams71} was the first who addressed the minimax change detection problem and developed the first minimax theory.
-He proposed to measure the false alarm risk by the ARL to false alarm $\ARLFA(T)=\Eb_{\infty}[T]$, i.e., to consider the class of change detection procedures
+\citet{lorden-ams71} was the first who addressed the minimax change detection problem and developed the first minimax theory.
+He proposed to measure the false alarm risk by the ARL to false alarm $\ARLFA(T)=\Eb_{\infty}[T]$, i.e., to consider the class of change detection procedures $ \class(\gamma)= \set{T: \ARLFA(T) \geq \gamma}$ for some $\gamma \geq 1$, and the risk associated with detection delay by the worst-case expected detection delay